Join Mayor Jyoti Gondek and Calgary’s arts and business leaders at the 2024 Celebration for the Arts.

 DIALOG

 We acknowledge that the land we gather on, Mohkinsstsis, is the ancestral territory of the Siksikaitsitapi — the Blackfoot people — comprising the Siksika, Kainai and Piikani Nations, as well as Treaty 7 signatories, the Tsuut’ina Nation, and the Îyârhe Nakoda Bearspaw, Chiniki and Goodstoney First Nations.
-Today this land is home to the Metis of Region 3 as well as many First Nations and Inuit peoples from across Turtle Island.
+Today this land is home to the Otipemisiwak Métis Government Districts 5 and 6 as well as many First Nations and Inuit peoples from across Turtle Island.

 We acknowledge that there has been art, music, dance, storytelling and ceremony on this land since time immemorial and it is in the spirit of this land and its people that we do our work.